stealthylabs/libssd1306/README.md

 ### TEST

+We have provided some sample applications to test the framebuffer objects, the I<sup>2</sup>C I/O, and to use `libev` along with this library to demonstrate writing to the SSD1306 OLED screen using an event library.

 ```bash
 ###  if you want to run all the tests on the attached OLED device on a Raspberry Pi